My love of antique quilts has led me into a life as an author, teacher, lecturer and designer of traditional fabric lines.

-I was introduced to quilting in 1979 and haven’t put the needle down since!
-In 1982, I began teaching quiltmaking and by 1985 was creating small quilts with the charm of the antique, or “new quilts that look olde.”
+I was introduced to quilting in 1979, took my first quilting class in early 1980 and haven’t put the needle down since.
+In 1982, I began teaching quiltmaking and by 1985 was creating small quilts with the charm of the antique, or my “new quilts with vintage charm.”

-I began selling small quilts in 1988, and traveled east to exhibit at juried Folk Art Shows in Ohio, Pennsylvania, Virginia and New England.
-Once a year I’d exhibit at the Designer Craftsman Show (a juried, invitational show) near Philadelphia, a retail venue for the serious collector of American craftsmanship.
+I began selling small quilts in 1988, traveled east to exhibit at juried Folk Art Shows in Ohio, Pennsylvania, Virginia and New England.
+Twice a year I’d exhibit at the Designer Craftsman Show (a juried, invitational show) near Philadelphia, a retail venue for the serious collector of American craftsmanship.

-My passion is to help other quilters learn techniques I have developed, and to nourish their creativity for making their own versions of reproduction style quilts.
+My passion is to help other quilters learn techniques I’ve developed, and to nourish their creativity for making their own versions of reproduction style quilts.

-My quilts have been listed in the Early American Life Directory of American Traditional Crafts annually from 1990 through 2002.
+My quilts have been listed in Early American Life magazine, Directory of American Traditional Crafts annually from 1990 through 2002.
 I stopped submitting in 2003 since I no longer sell my quilts.

 In 1998, I licensed some of my quilts to Heart of America, publishers of framed art prints.
-These quilt prints were available in country stores.
 Heart of America sold their business in 2008 and the license was terminated.

 In April of 2000, I taped episode #603 of ‘Simply Quilts’ with Alex Anderson.
 I have taped two episodes of ‘Love of Quilting’ with Fons & Porter, #1408 (Cinnamon Stars) and #1805 (Triangle Roundup), these programs air on PBS.
 In August of 2010, I taped episode #808 for ‘The Quilt Show’, an online subscription quilt channel.

 I live in Nebraska City, Nebraska with husband Russ and now two new kitties (adopted from the Humane Society in Omaha 7/10/18) Socks and Abbie.